 We will conduct interviews with AIC and CSG staff to understand the Multifamily Program design and implementation in PY7.
 In total, we expect to complete two interviews, one with the AIC program manager and one with the CSG program manager.

-Deliverable Date: May 2015
+Deliverable: Conducted interviews Deliverable Date: May 2015